American Mahjong FAQ

 The information leak when an opponent calls and exposes.
 Every exposure tells you their suit focus, number focus, and likely hand category.
 Your defense depends on reading them.

 A category of hands on the NMJL® card built primarily from the four Winds (N, E, W, S) and three Dragons (Red, Green, Soap).
-Often combined with Flowers, sometimes with a number group.
-No suited number tiles in the body of the hand.
+Often combined with Flowers, and some lines add a paired number group — the numbers can vary, so check the parentheses.

 A hand built around the digits of the current year (e.g. 2-0-2-6 for 2026).
 Often the easiest place for a beginner to start, since the digits are usually easy to spot in your starting tiles.